douglaswaugh/cv/my-veiws-about-things.md

 ### benefits

 help developers and business communicate.  also I like the ideas for bounded contexts.  in other words, you can put a boundary around some applications or services and not worry about what happens outside of it.  this reduces the problem space.  the opposite would be to try and create a ubiquitous language for the entire organisation.  seems quite similar to the advice David West gives in the book on Object Thinking that I'm currently reading.

+best used when you have domain experts.  sounds flippant, but if you don't have domain experts you probably don't need to apply DDD.3

 ### disadvantages